soorya2020/soorya2020/README.md

 # 💫 About Me:
 I am a JavaScript Full Stack Developer, I am currently working at the lowest-level API in Node.js for the back-end.
-I am also working with the React.JS framework for the front-end - Ask me anything !
+I am also working with the React.JS for the front-end - Ask me anything !

 ## 🌐 Socials: